|

 was born in 1898 in Modena Italy.
 His father, Alfredo, ran a local

 Jr. to an automobile race in Bologna.
-There he saw Vincenzo Lancia battle Felice Nazarro
+There he saw Vincenzo Lancia battle Felice Nazzaro

 in the 1908 Circuit di Bologna.
 After attending a number of other races he decided that he